-Instead of paying these sites, you can access a help site for free that we put up for you with our own preceptors, usually on facebook, and you can come to our review sessions put on by the preceptors for free to help you.
-There is NO NEED to get sucked into paying for online help and we do not sponsor anything that costs you extra money.
+Instead of paying these sites, you can access a help site for free that the course puts up for you with our own preceptors, usually on Facebook, and you can come to the class review sessions put on by the preceptors for free to help you.
+There is NO NEED to get sucked into paying for online help and we do not sponsor or endorse anything that costs you extra money.

 Below is our brief guide to the upcoming midterm examination and the preceptors will have a site of their own you can use for free:

 Part A. You will be shown five images of major Greek and Roman monuments and you will be asked to identify the work shown, its date in years, its culture (such as Greek, Roman, American, French).
+These images will be selected from images we will post online for you.
 You will also be asked to select one reason why the work is important for the course.
-You may or may not be doing this with a Scantron sheet and we will give you 5 choices to select from Total.50 points.
-The slides will be taken from images on your internet website and from the book by Connolly.
-The internet pictures will be revised up to 2 weeks before the exam so go back and check the lecture outlines periodically.
-The slides will be of works discussed in depth in our class.
-They will include the Acropolis of Athens, the Parthenon, the Agora of Athens, the Bouleterion and Tholos of Athens, an Ostrakon, a black figure and red figure vase, the Propylaea, the Pinakotheke, the Athena Parthenos, the Erectheion, the Caryatids, the Theater of Dionysus, the Roman forum, the Ara Pacis, the 4 styles of Roman painting, Dorothy Arzner, Amelia Earhart, Julius Caesar, Cleopatra, Pompey the Great, Mark Antony and other possible choices and most especially those highlighted in the review session in class and the review session held by Dr. Soren and by the preceptors.
-Please note that the preceptors for the class will offer their own review session but the most essential review session for your studies is the one held in the classroom.
-The preceptor session is simply the preceptors' interpretation of how they as A plus students would study for this examination.
+You will be doing this with a Scantron sheet and we will give you 5 choices to select from.
+Total: 50 points.
+The images will be taken from images on your internet website and from the course textbooks.
+The images will be of works discussed in depth in our class.
+They will include such items as the Acropolis of Athens, the Parthenon, the Agora of Athens, the Bouleterion and Tholos of Athens, an Ostrakon, a black figure and red figure vase, the Propylaea, the Pinakotheke, the Athena Parthenos, the Erectheion, the Caryatids, the Theater of Dionysus, the Roman forum, the Ara Pacis, the 4 styles of Roman painting, Dorothy Arzner, Amelia Earhart, Julius Caesar, Cleopatra, Pompey the Great, Mark Antony and other possible choices and most especially those highlighted in the review session in class and the review session held by Dr. Soren and the separate one held by the preceptors outside of class (check D2L for the time and place).
+Please note that the most essential review session for your studies is the one held in the classroom before the midterm.
 50 points.